The love of the ride, found through a little mud and a lot of adversity

 I arrived at the start point at 8:30am and realized pretty quickly that I was embarking on a ride where everyone was faster and more experienced than I was.
 Plus, it was raining and the temperatures were only hovering in the mid-fifties.

-The first ten miles were on pavement and I did everything I could to hang on the back of the group.
-The road spray slowly seeped its way into my shoe covers, down my socks, and into my shoes.
+The ride departed and a pace was set, which wasn’t necessarily my preferred pace.
+The first ten miles were on pavement, and I found myself doing everything I could to hang on to the back of the group as the road spray slowly seeped its way into my shoe covers, down my socks, and into my shoes.
 Before I knew it, my feet were sloshing into water with every pedal stroke.
 I was completely soaked and panting as we approached the first turn off.
 I was so thankful to see the pavement end so the ride would slow down… and this is where I immediately understood the error of those hopes.

 The “gravel” wasn’t anything like the nicely graded and groomed hard-pack I had seen at the tunnel .
 It was just mile after mile of muddy, potholed, rutted forest road… and it appeared to only go up.
 I was almost immediately dropped off the back.
 I watched in shock as everyone pulled away up the hill and I suddenly found myself riding alone in the rain, soaked and sweating, wondering what the hell I had gotten myself into.

 I was already in my lowest gear (34-30) as I rounded the second bend, and I looked up to see that it only got steeper.
 It was going to be a long day.

 The rain transitioned to a light sprinkle halfway up the first climb, and I stopped to strip off my coat and arm warmers while I reassessed what I was doing.
 With the rain gone, I just enjoyed the view, and got my head back into the ride.